-Reasons why your Cape Cod business needs to be GDPR compliant
+Reasons why your website needs to be GDPR compliant

 Policies and regulations are an important part of running any business venture since they serve as a guide to ensure that the company’s operations are in line with the best practices.
 Governments and policymakers are beginning to see the reasons why there is an expectation for an ideal business to be under some regulatory law; both for the sake of the business sector as a whole, and for the good of the clients or customers who would be making use of its products and services.

 The business terrain in Cape Cod is a peculiar one due to the fact that most of the business outlets here provide services that leverage on the tourism potential of the area.
 This makes it important for the business owners to incorporate or adopt the features that give the visitors some confidence that their safety in all forms and by all standard is not compromised.

 An aspect of security that anybody would consider important is personal information data.
 Any individual giving out their own information for the purpose of a transaction such as a restaurant and a hotel booking or car hire services, especially online, would normally want to do so with some assurance that information would not get out to the hands of a third party.
 Although this is important for most people, the visitors and tourists, particularly those from Europe, may tend to be more particular about it- especially with the newly enforced rules courtesy the European Union and parliament.